BenHunt17/ConsumableWarehouse/README.md

 On the B2C website, users will be able to drill down for affiliate products similar to a catalogue i.e. Food -> Chocolate -> Flake.
 Therefore the category system is hierarchical and will be modelled as an entity in the database which can reference other category entities.
 I did consider tags but that would be categorization with overlap which could be useful for other use cases but for now it's not needed.
 Because it's for a catalogue, only affiliate products need a category.

+## External Ids

+I use Auto-incrementing integer Ids for efficient indexing and querying.
+However, because I am designing a public API, I can't expose these Ids because they are easily guessable and would be a security vulnerability.
+For now I have designed on a hybrid approach, whenever I require opaque unqiue identifiers for entities in the public API, I have added a decond Guid Id called `ExternalId` which is used sorely for external identification.